Cam Waters: NASCAR

 In late March 2024, it was announced that Waters would make his debut in the NASCAR Craftsman Truck Series at Martinsville Speedway for ThorSport Racing.
 Two months later, it was announced that Waters will make his NASCAR Cup Series debut at Sonoma Raceway, driving the No. 60 Ford for RFK Racing.
 Waters started 31st but did make his way inside the top-fifteen during the race before he got caught up in a wreck that would eventually end his race after 66 of the 110 laps relegating him to a 35th place finish.

-In June 2025, it was announced Waters would compete in the inaugural Lime Rock Craftsman Truck Series race for ThorSport Racing.
+In June 2025, it was announced that Waters would compete in the inaugural Lime Rock Craftsman Truck Series race for ThorSport Racing.